opse2epr/architecture-center.hu-hu/docs/building-blocks/extending-templates/collector.md

   },
 ```

 A sablon is meghatároz egy nevű változó `instance`.
-A tényleges tranform segítségével végzi a `source` objektumot a szükséges JSON-séma be:
+A tényleges tranform, hajtja végre a `source` objektumot be a szükséges JSON-sémája:

 ```json
   "variables": {